Hello everyone, my name is Lisa Bobbish.

 What is it like?

-Midwives work closely with doctors and nurses for any medical concerns or emergencies, and also work with the nutritionist, community worker and social worker to provide the best care possible for pregnant people and their families.
+Midwives work closely with doctors and nurses for any medical concerns or emergencies, and also work with the PCCRs, the nutritionist, community worker and social worker to provide the best care possible for pregnant people and their families.

 You can meet with a midwife as soon as you know that you are pregnant.

 During your first visit, you will get to know each other and the midwife will help to assess whether midwifery services is right for you.